amejiarosario/jerkyll-drupal7-migration/source/_posts/2012-09-13-backbone-js-for-absolute-beginners-getting-started-part-2.md

 `A "url" property or function must be specified`

 We are not going to use a backend server for simplicity (I will do a new post for that); instead we are going to use HTML5’s local storage for persistence through a Backbone’s plugin.
 So, we need to define the localStorage property instead of URL.
+You need to include the backbone-localstorage.js with the rest of your libs as [shown in the full code](https://raw.github.com/amejiarosario/Backbone-tutorial/fe0efb0fd0c4c3c4cb5fd61e9917165082f9a562/backbone-tutorial.html):

+`<script src="http://cdnjs.cloudflare.com/ajax/libs/backbone-localstorage.js/1.0/backbone.localStorage-min.js" type="text/javascript">`

 {% codeblock Todo list Collection lang:js https://raw.github.com/amejiarosario/Backbone-tutorial/fe0efb0fd0c4c3c4cb5fd61e9917165082f9a562/backbone-tutorial.html Full Code %}